Zokrates/ZoKrates/zokrates_book/src/language/types.md

 ### `field`

 This is the most basic type in ZoKrates, and it represents a field element with positive integer values in `[0,  p - 1]` where `p` is a (large) prime number.
-Standard arithmetic operations are supported; note that [division in the finite field](https://en.wikipedia.org/wiki/Finite_field_arithmetic) behaves differently than in the case of integers.

 As an example, `p` is set to `21888242871839275222246405745257275088548364400416034343698204186575808495617` when working with the [ALT_BN128](../toolbox/proving_schemes.md#curves) curve supported by Ethereum.